aldebaran/qibuild/doc/getting_started.rst

 You will be asked to choose a CMake generator.
 Choose the one that matches your platform.

-This will create a new QiBuild configuration file in your working directory, in ``QI_WORK_TREE/.qi/build.cfg``
+This will create a new qiBuild configuration file in your working directory, in ``QI_WORK_TREE/.qi/build.cfg``

-Configuring QiBuild
+Configuring qiBuild
 -------------------

 You can run ``qibuild config`` to get a look at your current settings,